What is a Nicotine Addiction?

 In recent years, vapes (also known as electronic or e-cigarettes) have gained popularity as an alternative source of nicotine.
 Vaping works by using an electrified coil to vaporise a liquid mix of nicotine and flavouring into a gaseous state that is then inhaled like traditional cigarette smoke.
 These liquids known as e-liquids or vape juice are appealing amongst youth as they can have a variety of flavours modelled after food and do not leave the same stale smell as burnt tobacco.

-Vaping is also often marketed as a healthier alternative to cigarette smoking.
-However, not enough information is known about the long term effects of vaping.
+Vaping is also often marketed as a healthier alternative to cigarette smoking, potentially reducing the risk of nicotine addiction.
+However, not enough information is known about the long-term effects of vaping.
 While the flavouring compounds found in e-liquids have been approved for oral consumption, they may react very differently when inhaled into the lungs.
 Vaping is not currently legal in Singapore.

 - Impaired lung function and worsening of asthma.
-Smoking is the leading cause of lung cancer deaths and has also been linked to cancer of the mouth, throat, esophagus and kidney amongst others.
+Smoking is the leading cause of lung cancer deaths and has also been linked to cancer of the mouth, throat, oesophagus and kidney amongst others.